jimmyplazas/compose-calendar/README.md

 ## Getting Started

+Before to start, it is important you to know that this library works with `minSdk = 26`.

 To integrate the Compose Calendar library into your Android app, follow the next steps:

 1. Add your MavenCentral and Jitpack to you `settings.gradle.kts` file